christinalchang/data-science-projects/README.md

 A collection of data science projects for learning.

 ## Project List
+* Projects in progress
-* Lending Club Loans
+	* Lending Club Loans: Exploratory Data Analysis, Visualization in Python, Natural Language Processing with NLTK
 	* Singapore Airbnb